Use Kotlin code from JavaScript

 @JsExport annotation

-annotation to make your functions visible from Kotlin in the first place.
+Currently, the @JsExport annotation is the only way to make your functions visible from Kotlin.

 Kotlin types in JavaScript